acnicholls/pdf-combine/README.md

 ## reason

-A friend asked me if I could write her a program that would let her combine her scanned pdf pages into single files.
+A friend asked me if I could write a program that would allow a user to combine scanned pdf pages into single files.
 This is the result

 ## v2

-Later she asked me if I could split her documents into thier separate pages. along came v2
+Later she asked me if I could split documents into a set of separate pages. along came v2

 ## v2.0.1